metafacture/metafacture-core/README.md

 `./gradlew :metafix-runner:run --args="$PWD/path/to.flux"`

+To execute a Fix (embedded in a Flux) via CLI in java debug mode: make sure to pipe to `log-stream` after your `fix` command in flux resp. make use of `log-object` at the proper location.
+Then:

+`export JAVA_OPTS="-Dorg.metafacture.metafix.logLevel=DEBUG"; ./gradlew installDist;  cd metafix-runner/build/install/metafix-runner; bin/metafix-runner "$PWD/path/to.flux"`

 (To import the projects in Eclipse, choose `File > Import > Existing Gradle Project` and select the `metafacture-fix` directory.)

 ## Usage